Lyra007/lyra007.github.io/_posts/leetcode/2018-04-02-play-with-google-kickstart.md

 freopen("output_file_name.out","w",stdout);
 ```

-Clion is a good ide for C++ practicing
+Clion is a good ide for C++ practicing, but you need specify the wording direactory of the program.